The7Guys/docs/structurizr/adrs/0002-the-application-is-developed-as-a-micro-service-application.md

 ## Consequences

+We will be working with Openshift which comes with a lot of features and services out of the box.
 It will be easier to reuse services and to implement a scalabilty and reliability strategy.
-It will be harder because it will induce more overhead and become slower because of inter-process instead of in-proces communication.
-Also versioning and (functional)testing will become harder.
+However, there has to be a lot of things set up to improve reliablity of the application for when things fail or stop working.
+Also, resources to run the application to make sure it is scalable and reliable are expensive.